 Searching the web for data and statistics about the topic you’re writing about can be made easier with AI-generated content marketing tools.
 AI tools make it easier to pull keywords and do competitor research for your target audience or niche.
 AI-based content tools are also useful for profiling customers and conducting market research.
 The information provided by AI-generated content tools could then be used to design marketing initiatives or campaigns targeting these consumers.

-While a human should preferably write your content, they can use AI tools to edit the text that’s been created in just moments.
+While a human should preferably write your content, they can use artificial intelligence tools to edit the text that’s been created in just moments.
 Some AI word processors can automatically edit spelling and grammar errors as you type.
 This helps speed up the editing process while also cutting back the revisions required for each draft.

 However, these AI editing tools don’t fully replace the human editor who can work with your writers to ensure the content aligns with your goals and your unique brand style.